City of Golden Zoning Code Update

 Unless you, members of City Staff, Planning Commission and City Council, all have households where you are using mass transit, car pools, biking, walking, or using Uber on a daily basis, instead of your car; please don't force an anti-car/anti-parking theology on the rest of us.

-Terri Hamilton about 2 years ago
+Terri Hamilton almost 3 years ago

 characters left